-Savory Halloween Treats
+Savoury Halloween Treats

 The pumpkin in the name is because these eggs resemble little pumpkins, making them perfect for a Thanksgiving appetizer or a Halloween party.
 I know that Halloween is often all about candy, treats, and sweets.
-But it’s nice to have a little bit of savory for balance.
-And savory treats can be just as festive.
+But it’s nice to have a little bit of savoury for balance.
+And savoury treats can be just as festive.
 Even though the name, “deviled eggs” sounds just perfect for Halloween, there’s a cool history to this popular treat.
 Check it out, because the evolution of the deviled egg is really quite fascinating: The Ancient History of Deviled Eggs

 Easy Halloween Deviled Eggs